 Approximately 3,000 paid public parking spaces are provided to allow Downtown customers to enjoy their time in San Mateo.
 The City-Owned Parking Facilities page provides a complete list of city-owned parking facilities as well as their location, cost, and amenities offered, such as electric vehicle chargers and/or mobile payment.
 Visit the Downtown On-Street Parking page for on-street parking costs, instructions on how to use our pay stations, and motorcycle parking locations.

 Find the best route to get to your destination using the bike routes map.
 Single-rider bicycles are allowed on Caltrain trains and SamTrans buses for free.
-Familiarize yourself with how to use public transit with your bike and make traveling to San Mateo easy.
+Learn how to load and unload your bicycle from a bus bike rack and make traveling to San Mateo easy.
 All Caltrain stations in San Mateo offer electronic bicycle lockers for long-term parking.
-Be sure to purchase a BikeLink Card beforehand at www.BikeLink.org to activate a locker.
+Be sure to purchase a BikeLink Card beforehand to activate a locker.

 - San Mateo City Hall (330 W. 20th Ave.)- Adjacent to the bike racks on O’Farrell Street